The Real Startup Costs Behind Gummy Supplements

 • Returns and replacements driven by cosmetic changes like clumping or deformation

-The key lesson: your true cost of goods is not just manufacturing.
-For gummies, it’s manufacturing plus the distribution environment.
+The key lesson: your true cost of goods isn't just manufacturing.
+For gummies, it's manufacturing plus the distribution environment.

 6) MOQs and working capital: curing time ties up cash

-A practical way to budget: plan for the full “system cost”
+How to budget: plan for the full system cost

-If you want a more accurate picture of gummy startup costs, don’t build a budget around a single manufacturing quote.
-Build it around the system you’re actually launching: formulation, processing, packaging, QC, and logistics.
+If you want an accurate picture of gummy startup costs, don't build your budget around a single manufacturing quote.
+Build it around the system you're launching: formulation, processing, packaging, QC, and logistics.

 1. Pre-formulation feasibility: confirm the concept is manufacturable and align early on a packaging direction.